fusion809/fusion809.github.io/Linux/Linux-distros-comparison.md

 </table>
 ~~~

 **Linux From Scratch** (LFS) is a source-based distribution wherein each software package is manually compiled and installed from source.
+As such LFS, does not have a piece of software to manage package management for the user, instead the user is the package manager.
+This does give users complete ability to build their system from the ground up and customize it to their liking.
+Many people find installing LFS a frustrating experience as it is tedious and small errors can cause big problems.
+Despite these frustratons, installing a LFS system is a very effective way to learn about the inner workings of a Linux operating system.
+It is also an invaluable option, as far as Linux distributions go, for Linux users that want to customize their system down to the compile options from the ground up.

 # Linux Mint
 ~~~